 The perfect finishing touch to Highland dress, and a wonderful heirloom to pass on.

-The ideal gift for Christmas, these Ardgowan Distillery nosing glasses are the perfect way to savour your favourite dram.
+The ideal gift, these Ardgowan Distillery nosing glasses are the perfect way to savour your favourite dram.
 This glass has been specially designed to enhance your whisky drinking experience.
 Its tulip shape gently holds the whisky’s aromas, while the solid base provides a comfortable, sturdy grip.